 - The Australian stonefish has 13 spines along its back which carry venom that can kill most animals and even humans.
 These fish are the most venomous in the world, and especially dangerous because of their natural stone-like appearance which can fool unsuspecting victims.

 - The blue-ringed octopus, native to the waters of Australia, Japan, the Philippines, and India, spews deadly venom from its body when it feels threatened.
 Scientists believe that the poison is strong enough to kill up to 24 adults in minutes.

 While many animals in the world are sweet and cuddly, running into others is very dangerous.
 These animals are the most aggressive in the world.
 Therefore, they are terrifying enough that you may find yourself living your worst nightmare if you encounter one of them.
 This list of the world’s scariest animals has been compiled by considering the most aggressive animals in the world.
 While some animals may be more deadly, they may have a very timid nature.
 Therefore, they are not the scariest animals in the world.

-Cape buffalo is the largest and most powerful buffalos in Africa.
-While these animals only stand about 55-inches tall and have very short legs, they are terrifying animals because of their horns.
+The Cape buffalo is the largest and most powerful buffalo in Africa.
+While these animals only stand about 55 inches tall and have very short legs, they are terrifying animals because of their horns.
 These animals prefer to eat woody plants, and their special incisors let them eat plants that are often too tough for other animals to digest.